COVESA/ccs-components/ovds/README.md

 $ ./ovds_server db-file-name

+There is one exemption, and that is when it is used together with the livesim vehicle data simulator, it should then be started as below instead.
+$ ./ovds_server db-file-name livesim

 If the database file does not exist, it creates an SQLite database with the provided name, and creates the tables:

 CREATE TABLE "VIN_TIV" ( "vin_id" INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT, "vin" TEXT NOT NULL )<br>